 So, can different types of guppies live together?
 Research has shown that guppies of different sizes and colors can school together in an aquarium.
 While signals from the aquarium environment can affect whether the schooling behavior is observed, it can also depend on the type of guppies present.
 Nonetheless, when these fish share the same space, they will work together to form a cohesive group that can bring biodiversity to any aquarium.

-Different types of guppies will school with a certain level of success; however, some factors, such as water temperature and food availability, can impact their ability to do so.
+Different varieties of guppies will school with a certain level of success; however, some factors, such as water temperature and food availability, can impact their ability to do so.
 Aquarists need to be mindful of these details to create a healthy environment and allow the fish to live harmoniously together.
 By ensuring that all essential needs are being met and monitoring behaviors regularly, we can ensure that these unique creatures cohabitate easily.

 You might also like